randomouscrap98/arduboy_toolset/README.md

 providing a slightly easier way to manage Arduboy.

 The toolset allows you to:
-* Upload and backup sketches
+* Upload and backup sketches + eeprom
 * Upload and backup FX flash data (carts of games)
-* Upload, backup, and erase eeprom
-* Add extra games to your Arduboy FX
-* Update existing games on your Arduboy FX
+* Add/update games in the flashcart of your Arduboy (FX or otherwise)
-* Create custom flashcarts with custom categories
+* Create/edit custom flashcarts with custom categories
+* Create/edit rudimentary `.arduboy` package files
+* Convert images into code for use with the Arduboy2 library

 ## Quickstart

 * Get the latest release from https://github.com/randomouscrap98/arduboy_toolset/releases.
-There are releases for Windows, Linux, and the latest MacOS (sorry if you have an older MacOS, toolchains sort of lock me in!!)
-* Extract to a folder somewhere
-* Run `arduboy_toolset.exe` for the standard GUI application
+* For **Windows**: just run the exe
+* For **MacOS** (requires a modern version, sorry!): mount the `.dmg` and run the tool directly from within.
+There is no installer
+* For **Linux**, you probably need to add yourself to a dialout group, or run the program as sudo:
+  * `sudo usermod -a -G dialout <username>`, just once
+  * The download is not an archive, it's the executable itself. `chmod 700 arduboy_toolset_whatever` then run from command line

 The first window is the basic toolset, letting you upload and download stuff from your Arduboy.
+Most of the tools are here, including the `.arduboy` package creator and image converter.

 If you want to add or update games on your Arduboy FX, use the `File` menu to open the cart builder.
 From here, you can use the newly opened window's `File` menu to read the FX cart off your Arduboy FX.
 It will take sometime to load.